A guide to payments in LATAM’s biggest ecommerce market.

 Card use in Brazil is relatively high and Brazilians rarely pay for anything outright.
 Most online transactions are paid in installments.
-Cash-based methods such as Boleto Bancário are popular too, and will give businesses access to Brazilians without credit cards.
+Cash-based methods such as Boleto Bancário are popular too, and give businesses access to Brazilians without credit cards.

 But while connectivity is on the rise, the inevitable belt-tightening resulting from the economic crisis has made the Brazilian shopper a cautious spender.
-A Mckinsey survey revealed that more than half respondents are actively looking for the best deals, and a study by SPC Brazil found that 60% are more likely to buy a product online if there is a promotion or loyalty program attached to the purchase.
+A McKinsey survey revealed that more than half of respondents are actively looking for the best deals, and a study by SPC Brazil found that 60% are more likely to buy a product online if there is a promotion or loyalty program attached to the purchase.

 Another crucial driver of online sales in Brazil is free shipping.
 A study conducted by SPC Brazil reported that 39% of respondents cited this as a top-influencing factor when deliberating over a purchase.
 More affluent shoppers have the luxury to be socially conscious, and factors such as a brand’s social commitment to the protection of the environment or sanitary standards are important.
 International brands are seen as a sign of wealth, and international technology brands and sports retailers can expect to do well within this segment.

-Online fraud is a big concern in Brazil, with 78% of respondents of an eMarketer survey saying they were worried about identify theft.
+Online fraud is a big concern in Brazil, with 78% of respondents of an eMarketer survey saying they were worried about identity theft.
 So businesses must take care to put shoppers at ease by limiting redirects to unknown sites and clearly displaying security certification.
 Further, smart risk management systems reduce friction for shoppers by using data to identify and block fraud while letting legitimate customers pay unhindered.

 Brazil is famously a hyper-social country, and this trend is just as prevalent online, with The Wall Street Journal crowning it the ‘social media capital of the universe’.
 Messaging apps are particularly popular and nearly 100% of Brazil’s online population use WhatsApp.

-Ecommerce sites in Brazil are catching onto this trend, with about 60% of companies using social media to drive brand engagement.
+Ecommerce platforms in Brazil are catching onto this trend, with about 60% of companies using social media to drive brand engagement.
 Therefore, as the lines between ecommerce and social media blur, businesses would do well to keep the Brazilian enthusiasm for social networking in mind.

 Back in 2013, in a move to keep ecommerce local and discourage international purchases, the Brazilian government added a 6.38% tax to all cross-border transactions.
 Additionally, Brazilian acquirers began to refuse cross-border transactions processed in BRL.

-Consequently Adyen recommends investing in a local entity and processing via a local acquiring network.
-In this way you can keep your prices low and your authorization rates high.
+Consequently, Adyen recommends investing in a local entity and processing via a local acquiring network.
+In this way, you can keep your prices low and your authorization rates high.
 Other benefits:

 « Grâce à Adyen, BlaBlaCar peut fournir une expérience de paiement fluide sur tous types d'appareils.
 Que l'utilisateur paye via un site mobile ou directement depuis l'application, l'expérience de paiement a été optimisée pour satisfaire l'utilisateur et multiplier les conversions sur n'importe quel écran.
 De plus, les paiements sont tous réunis au sein de la même plateforme, ce qui permet à BlaBlaCar de voir toutes les transactions au même endroit, quel que soit le type d'appareil utilisé. » - Amelie Seguret, BlaBlaCar